the july garden chores

 ALWAYS BE on the lookout for dead, damaged, diseased wood in trees and shrubs and prune it out as discovered.
 Ditto with suckers and water sprouts.

-SPRING-FLOWERING shrubs like lilacs reach the end of their pruning window after July 4th here, otherwise risking removal of emerging buds for next year’s blooms.
+SPRING-FLOWERING shrubs like lilacs reach the end of their pruning window after July 4th here, otherwise too-late pruning risks removal of emerging buds for next year’s blooms.

 THROUGH MONTH’S END, softwood cuttings of buddleia, weigela, rose-of-sharon and roses, among other shrubs, can be taken to propagate more plants inexpensively.